 Review & Approval

 Started working on the workflow features.
 The first version will be quite simple.
-For now, there is a speech bubble button that lets you configure approval and review roles for each topic, task and map:

 There is also a new entry in the top menu called "reviewer".
-If you click it, then you will get to your list of items that you were assigned to by your peer editors.
-The configuration is located in a popup dialog:
+If you click it,

 A Tektur document can reside in two different states: